 Angevine Fellowship

-The University of Wisconsin Department of Pathology offers a ten-week internship for up to four students following their first year of medical school.
+The University of Wisconsin Department of Pathology and Laboratory Medicine offers a ten-week internship for students following their first year of medical school.
 This is designed to provide exposure to modern pathology practice while furthering medical education.
-Participants will rotate through eight services during the summer.
-The principal requirements of the students are enthusiasm and attendance.
-The typical workday begins at 8:00 a.m. and ends between 4:00 and 5:00 p.m.
-Weekends are open.
-Activities for the ten weeks are outlined below.
-A brief description of the rotations follows.
+Participants will rotate through eight subspecialties during the summer.
+The principal requirements are enthusiasm and attendance.
+A brief description of the rotations are below.

 Autopsy Service (Two Weeks)